Falkland Flightless Steamerduck

 It can be easy to misidentify the Flying steamer duck with the Falkland steamer duck because they look very similar, share the same habitat, and, despite the name, the flying steamer duck rarely actually flies!
 Flying steamer ducks are not endemic to the Falklands, with genetic studies showing that they made their way from southern Chile and Argentina around 2 million years ago.
 Your expert naturalist guides will help you identify which is which.

-Highlights where the Falkland Flightless Steamerduck can be seen
+Spots where the Falkland Flightless Steamerduck can be observed

 Arrival at Port Stanley

 Port Stanley (also known simply as Stanley) has been the capital of the Falkland Islands since 1845 and lies on the eastern coast of East Falkland.
 Although it is a capital, you’re not going to find a bustling metropolis here.
 But you will find a very warm welcome from the 2,500 islanders who live here (some 70% of the entire population).